Nago2020/depCens/README.md

 relation between the survival time and the dependent censoring time, and the parameter defining the copula does not need to be known.
-Instead, the copula parameter is estimated jointly with other finite model parameters by maximizing a Pseudo likelihood function.
+Instead, the copula parameter is estimated jointly with other finite model parameters by maximizing a pseudo-likelihood function.
 Available copula functions in *depCens* package include Frank, Gumbel and Normal copulas.
 Only Weibull and Lognormal models are allowed for the censoring model, even though any parametric model that satisfies certain identifiability